-- \ Take your medications as prescribed.
-You will be given an oral antibiotic that must be taken until the pills are gone. - \ Do not have sexual intercourse for at least 6 weeks after your operation, or until your doctor tells you the surgical site has healed. - \ At some point after surgery (within a few weeks), you will meet with your provider or the urology staff to inflate and deflate the inflatable prosthesis for the first time.
+- Take showers or sponge baths for the first 7-10 days after surgery.
+After 7-10 days, you may take warm baths, which might relieve any pain and soreness, especially after being on your feet for a while.
+Apply antibiotic ointment to your incision twice a day or as directed by your provider, especially after showering or bathing.
+You may have a slight amount of drainage from the incision site, but if you notice persistent drainage, increasing redness, increasing pain or burning at the incision site, call your provider or seek medical help. - Take your medications as prescribed.
+You will be given an antibiotic that must be taken until the pills are gone. - Do not have sexual intercourse for at least 6 weeks after the operation, or until your doctor tells you the surgical site has healed. - At some point after surgery (within a few weeks), you will meet with your healthcare provider or urology staff to inflate and deflate the inflatable prosthesis for the first time.
 They may have you practice inflating and deflating at regular intervals during the healing process, but follow the instructions of your provider carefully for the best outcome.
-You may have some pain for several weeks when inflating or deflating after surgery, but the pain will generally improve over time and as you become skilled at inflating and deflating the prosthesis. - Watch for signs of infection: - Fever - Increasing pain - Increasing swelling in the penis or scrotum - Increasing drainage from penis or incision area (area that was cut) - Inability to urinate - If you notice any signs of infection or have any other problems, call your provider or go to an urgent care center or emergency room.
+You may have some pain for several weeks when inflating or deflating after surgery, but the pain will generally improve over time and as you become skilled at inflating and deflating the prosthesis. - Watch for signs of infection: - Fever - Increasing pain - Increasing swelling in the penis or scrotum - Increasing drainage from penis or incision area (area that was cut) - Inability to urinate - If you notice any signs of infection or have any other problems, call your healthcare provider or go to an urgent care center or emergency room.